cleanique-coders/training-php-mysql/README.md

 10. Add `require_once 'inc/authorize.php';` in our application scripts, at the top after `require_once 'inc/functions.php';` in order to have protected page.

+11. Database - `db.sql`
+	- Please import using SQLYog or any preferred SQL Editor Tool